pikeshkumar/getYouTubeSubscribers/README.md

 /api/subscriber/:id

-This endpoint gets all details given a particular id
+This endpoint gets all details given a particular id, if id is not found it returns Status as 404 and Message: Id not found

 Clone the Repository: